By accepting you will be accessing a service provided by a third-party external to https://www.newvestor.com/

 - S&P 500 10-year total stock market returns (graph)

-As you can see in the graph below, the S&P 500 has delivered some pretty stunning returns in the last 10 years.
+As you can see in the graph below, the S&P 500 delivers stunning returns over the long term.

 - S&P 500 15-year total stock market returns (table)

-As you can see in the table below, the S&P 500 has delivered some pretty stunning returns in the last 15 years.
+As you can see in the table below, the S&P 500 continues to deliver relatively high returns over the long term.

 The bottom line